DeepCloak: Adversarial Crafting As a Defensive Measure to Cloak Processes: Experiment Setup and Results

 \subsubsection{\textbf{Experiment Setup:}}

-DL models perform mammoth amounts of matrix multiplications that can be parallelized well in modern GPU systems.
+DL models perform large amounts of matrix multiplications that can run efficiently in modern GPU systems.
 For that reason, we used a workstation with two Nvidia 1080Ti (Pascal architecture) GPUs, 20-core Intel i7-7900X CPU and 64 GB of RAM.
 On the software side, the classifier model is coded using \textit{Keras v2.1.3} with \textit{Tensorflow-GPU v1.4.1} back-end and other Python3 packages such as \textit{Numpy v1.14.0, Pandas, Sci-kit, H5py etc}.

 The HPC data is collected from a server with Intel Xeon E5-2670 v2 CPU running Ubuntu 16 LTS.
-This specific CPU model has 85 possible hardware events of which 50 are available to user-space.
+The CPU has 85 HPCs of which 50 are accessible from user-space.
 To access the HPCs, we had the choice of using~\textit{Perf} and~\textit{PAPI} libraries.
 Due to the lower sampling rate of Perf, we chose to use the PAPI with~\textit{QuickHPC}~\cite{quickhpc} front-end.
 QuickHPC is a tool developed by Marco Chiappetta to collect high-resolution HPC data using the PAPI back-end.
 It is over 30000 times faster than~\textit{perf-stat} and provides an easy to use interface.